 Chapter 12:31 introduces the relationship between spiritual gifts and love, and prepares for Paul's discussion of why love is the "more excellent way."
-The excellency of love over spiritual gifts is shown by
+Note, underline, or mark the word "love" throughout the chapter 13.
+The excellency of love over spiritual gifts is shown by ...

 - It's absence, vv1-3.
-Note, underline, or, mark the "do not have" phrases.
+Note, underline, or mark the "do not have" phrases.
 Even though possessing the greatest spiritual gifts, if love is absent, "I am nothing!" - Its presence, vv4-7.
 Note what love does, i.e. how it makes one think and act toward his fellow man. - Its duration, vv8-13.
-Love was needed then, and always will be -"Love never fails."
+Love was needed then, and always will be-"Love never fails."
 See the contrast with spiritual gifts which by divine intent are temporary and "will be done away."
-Note, underline, or, mark the "never fails" family of words, i.e. words having to do with duration, time: "will be done away," "will cease," "When," "used to," "did away with," "now" [not in v13], "then," "abide."
+Note, underline, or mark the time words: "never fails"; "will be done away" ("will vanish away" NKJV); "will cease"; "did away with" ("put away" NKJV); "now"; "then"; "abide"